 The Ascension Island Marine Protected Area (MPA) was designated in August 2019.
-It covers the entirety of Ascension's 445,000km2 Exclusive Economic Zone at the centre of the Atlantic Ocean.
+It covers the entirety of Ascension's 445,000km Exclusive Economic Zone at the centre of the Atlantic Ocean.
 The MPA is surrounded by international waters that receive little regulation, making it a haven of protection for the abundant and unique marine biodiversity found around the island.

-The ocean around Ascension is an exceptional place.
-It

-has been little affected by human activity and the large fish and other top predators lost in so many parts of our oceans are still seen in abundance around the island.
+The ocean around Ascension is a special place.
+It has been little affected by human activity and the large fish and other top predators lost in so many parts of our oceans are still seen in abundance around the island.
 We have many marine species that are found nowhere else on earth, as well as globally important populations of breeding turtles and seabirds.
-The overall abundance of life is what makes Ascension exceptional, and it is these whole ecosystems and the natural processes that sustain them, rather than individual features or species, that the MPA will seek to protect.
+This abundance of life flows from the near-pristine nature of the seas around Ascension, and it is these whole ecosystems and the natural processes that sustain them, rather than individual features or species, that the MPA will seek to protect.